arejula27/devbox-tutorial/devbox-tutorial/step5/text.md

 ],
 ```

-It should still be part of the values of "scripts", like you can see below:
+This should still be part of the values of "scripts", as shown below:

 ```JSON
 "scripts": {